-A pro-Trump mob stormed the United States Capitol building on Wednesday to halt lawmakers from counting Electoral Votes that eventually certified the presidential victory of Joe Biden.
+A pro-Trump mob stormed the United States Capitol building on Wednesday to stop lawmakers from counting Electoral Votes that eventually certified the presidential victory of Joe Biden.
 The riot resulted in many injuries and loss of lives due to some glaring issues surrounding the very foundation of U.S. democracy: white supremacy and greed.

 The world watched in horror an unnerving replay of American history in the modern day scene as the willful breeding of misinformation fueled anger and furthered political polarization.